Laugavegur Hiking Trail in Iceland | Online Guide

 • Finish coordinates GPS: N63°41,4 – W19°35,59

-In about 45 minutes, after heading out from the Emstrur huts you should be on a steep path leading towards the canyon of Syðri-Emstruá River.
+In about 45 minutes, after heading out from the Emstrur huts, you should be on a steep path leading towards the canyon of Syðri-Emstruá River.
 The river can be crossed on a hiking bridge in a narrow part of the canyon, with the river raging beneath your feet.
-From the canyon, you will be walking through a hilly area known as Almenningar with the first view of Þórsmörk insight.
-At the end of Almenningar, you will have to wade the Þröngá River the deepest on the Laugavegur Trail.
-When wading it is good practice to go hand in hand and head downstream or to use hiking poles to keep your balance.
-After crossing the Þröngá River you will enter the forested area of Þórsmörk.
+From the canyon, you will walk through a hilly area known as Almenningar with the first view of Þórsmörk insight.
+At the end of Almenningar, you will have to wade the Þröngá River, the last unbridged river on the Laugavegur Trail.
+The Þröngá River usually runs in multiple small streams along the valley floor and is relatively shallow unless during heavy rainfall.
+When wading, it is good practice to go hand in hand and head downstream or to use hiking poles to keep your balance.
+After crossing the Þröngá River, you will enter the forested area of Þórsmörk.
 Follow the path to an intersection with signs that show directions to different huts in Þórsmörk.
-From there you should reach the Volcano Huts in Húsadalur Þórsmörk or Langidalur hut in 30 minutes.
+From there, you should reach the Volcano Huts in Húsadalur Þórsmörk or Langidalur hut in 30 minutes.

-Evening walks: In Þórsmörk you will find many possibilities for evening walks such as onto the Mt.
-Valahnúkur or to the Sönghellir Cave.
+Evening walks: In Þórsmörk, you will find many possibilities for evening walks, such as the Þórsmörk Panorama Trail to Mt.
+Valahnúkur or a short walk to the Sönghellir Cave.

 Accommodation on the Laugavegur Hiking Trail